timescale/docs/api/compression.md

 Specifically, you can add columns to and rename existing columns of such compressed hypertables.

-Starting with TimescaleDB 2.3, users have the ability to insert data into compressed chunks, and enable compression policies on distributed hypertables.
+Starting with TimescaleDB 2.3, users have the ability to insert data into compressed chunks and to enable compression policies on distributed hypertables.

 Altering data of compressed chunks still has some limitations:
   - You cannot execute `UPDATE` or `DELETE` statements on compressed chunks.